-In the open countryside, away from the settlements, tourist attractions and leisure facilities will be supported where it can be demonstrated that the proposed location is required to meet the needs of the business.
+In the open countryside tourist attractions and leisure facilities will be supported where it can be demonstrated that the proposed location is required to meet the needs of the business.

 Tourism development proposed as part of a farm diversification scheme should ensure that the primary agricultural function of the farm is retained.